BGCG/project2/README.md

 ### Libraries and frameworks ###

 * Google fonts for fonts Laila and Alexandria
-* Am I responsive for the screenshots in the introduction
+* Am I responsive for the screenshots in the introduction to this README
 * Jshint Javascript validator
 * Jigsaw CSS validator
 * W3C HTML validator
+* The web hosting service GitHub was used to deploy this site

 ## Credits ##